Statsomat/BayesTwoProp/documents/Content.md

     -	Downloadable and reproducible code
     -	Help for learners all over the world

 -	Goal: The goal of this course is to develop an app for a statistical application treated by Bayes-theory and satisfying the Statsomat philosophy.
 We will start with a "starting code" which we will extend and develop.
-We will treat the relationship of two proportions (difference, ratio, efficacy) by using two models:
+We will treat the relationship of two proportions (difference, ratio, efficacy) by using 1-2 models:
     -  Analytically (priors given by Beta distributions)
     -  MCMC simulation (priors given by Beta distributions), if you are quick and the time will allow it :)